By Kathryn Smith-McGlynn

-Kathryn Smith-McGlynn, MFA, MPA; is Director of the upcoming Frontera Rep production HIGHWAY 47.
-She is an El Paso based actress, scholar, writer, Co-Founding Artistic Director/Executive Producer at Frontera Repertory Theatre Company and Visiting Professor at UTEP teaching acting, theatre history and performance studies.
+Kathryn Smith-McGlynn is an El Paso based actress, director, scholar, writer, Co-Founding Artistic Director & Executive Producer of Frontera Repertory Theatre Company and a Visiting Assistant Professor in the Theatre and Drama Department at UTEP.